iangregson/iangregson/README.md

 I was previously an early engineer at Rekener, a Charlestown startup, where we built the Scorecards product.
 Still crunching two acquisitions later 🔥

-Away from computers, I love to play music 🎸, cook 👨‍🍳, and paddleboard.
-And most of all, build Lego with my son, Dylan.
+Away from computers, I love to play music 🎸 cook 👨‍🍳 and paddleboard.
+And most of all build Lego with my son, Dylan.

 I also enjoy reading 📖 and listening to audiobooks.
 Please share suggestions 🙂